How I Built My Tech Startup As a Solo Developer

 What would I do differently from a product point-of-view?

-If you are thinking about starting a company as a solo developer, stop thinking and do it!
+If you are thinking about building a product as a solo developer, stop thinking and do it!
 It’s a lot of fun! 🚀